Simulators/simulator-type2/hardware/kicad/README.txt

 Libraries
 =========

+As far as possible, the PCB designs use symbols and footprints from the stock libraries supplied with KiCad.
+Where no suitable symbol or footprint exists in the stock libraries, additional symbols and footprints are provided by custom libraries in this repository.

 Unpack the libraries zipfile into a convenient location, wherever you keep your custom KiCad libraries, and start KiCad 9.x.